A direct approach to tree-guided feature aggregation for high-dimensional regression: Microbiome data analysis

 In each case, we randomly preserve 25\% samples as test set, and select the model on the training set using 5-fold cross-validation.
 The procedure is repeated 200 times, we compare our method with RARE, plain LASSO and Ridge regression.
 Table \ref{table.real} shows the prediction loss for CRC and BMI.
 With continuous outcome, a dramatic improvement in the prediction error can be observed using the tree-guided aggregation methods compared to the usual regularization methods, which provides solid evidence that predictor aggregation is potentially beneficial for prediction tasks.
 We have a slight improvement compared to the RARE, with average square loss 18.22 versus 18.67.
 For the binary outcome CRC, there is not much difference between the prediction error or the AUC of the four methods.

-The patterns we discover here turn out to hold true for many other datasets with even higher dimensions, as summarized in the following Table \ref{table.real}.
-The table lists the sources of the datasets, along with their outcome types, dimensions, estimated signal strengths, and the prediction error means among 200 resamples.
+The patterns we discover here turn out to hold true for many other datasets with even higher dimensions, as summarized in Table \ref{table.real}.
+The table lists the sources of the datasets, along with their outcome types, dimensions, estimated signal-to-noise ratios, and the prediction error means among 200 resamples.
 The patterns align with the findings of \cite{bien2021tree}, where there is generally not much improvement in prediction using the RARE for microbiome datasets.
 As was mentioned in both \cite{bien2021tree} and \cite{bichat2020incorporating}, whether it is useful to incorporate taxonomic information into statistical modeling is still an ongoing debate.
-Our method and the analysis for signal strength also serve to provide a new perspective on this problem.
+In addition, a discussion of the impact of signal-to-noise ratio is provided in Supplementary Material \ref{appendix.signal-noise}.